Living the mission, feeding the soul.

 Sr. Theresa Darga

-Sister Theresa is a member of the current Leadership Team, serving as the Assistant Congregational Minister.
-She enjoys working with the Advancement and Communications Departments well as the All Good Things Gift shop.
+Sister Theresa recently completed two terms on the Leadership Council (2012-2021), where she served as the Assistant Congregational Minister.
+She is a critical member of the Sylvania Franciscan Gala Committee and council to the All Good Things Gift shop.
 She takes time to visit the sisters and residents of Rosary Care Center and Our Lady of Grace Hall, listening to their stories, encouraging them, and sharing in their wisdom.
-As a member of the Bethany Board, she supports our mission of bringing peace into the lives of women and children affected by domestic violence.
+As a recently retired member of the Bethany Board, she is an ardent advocate for the Sisters’ mission of bringing peace into the lives of women and children affected by domestic violence.
 She loves to cook and enjoys preparing casseroles for the poor and homeless through the LU Labre Project.

 Sister Thomas More is the reliable “back-up” organist in Queen of Peace Chapel.
 She is part-time volunteer sorter of U.S. mail in Umbria Hall.
 With the help of her mother’s tried and true recipes, she loves to bake pies, cookies and cakes for her local community and neighbors.
 Apple pie is her specialty.
 The Lourdes University Labre Outreach Project is occasionally the happy recipient of her homemade casseroles for the poor.